Radioactive iodine is a procedure that results in the intentional destruction of your thyroid gland.

 #1.
 Thyroid cancer has a low risk of recurrence after thyroidectomy.

-Even without RAI the risk is of thyroid cancer recurrence is very low, so adding on the RAI may not further reduce that risk in every patient.
+Even without RAI, the risk of thyroid cancer recurrence is very low (5), so adding on the RAI may not further reduce that risk in every patient.

 #2.
 There are always health risks associated with RAI.